Thomas Bouch: Tay Bridge

 Bouch designed the first Tay Rail Bridge while working for the North British Railway, and the official opening took place in May 1878.
 Queen Victoria travelled over it in late June 1879, and she awarded him a knighthood in recognition of his achievement.
 The bridge collapsed on 28 December 1879, in the Tay Bridge disaster, when it was hit by strong side winds.
 A train was travelling over it at the time, and 75 people died.

 The subsequent public inquiry revealed that the contractors to the railway company sacrificed safety and durability to save costs.
 Sloppy work practices, such as poor casting of the metal, and the re-use of girders dropped into the estuary during construction, were factors in the bridge's collapse.

-The inquiry concluded that the bridge was "badly designed, badly built, and badly maintained".
+The minority report of the inquiry concluded that the bridge was "badly designed, badly built, and badly maintained".
 The entire "high girders" section, in which trains ran inside the girders rather than on top of them, fell during the accident, taking the train with it.
 Analysis of the archives has shown that the design, which featured cast-iron columns with integral lugs holding the tie bars, was a critical mistake, because cast iron is brittle under tension.
 Many similar bridges had been built using cast-iron columns and wrought iron tie bars, but none used that particular design detail.
 Gustave Eiffel built many such bridges in France in the 1860s, some surviving and still carrying railway traffic.

 Being the engineer, Thomas Bouch was blamed for the collapse of the Tay bridge.
 His assistant, Charles Meik, conveyed the impression that he "was aptly named", implying that he had no real influence over the design and construction.